VitorVilela7/SMW-SA1-Pack/readme.txt

 When patched, the following changes will take effect:

- - Sprites will be processed by the SA-1 chip, killing all slowdown instances, even with 10 sprites on screen at the same time, in a ROM using the No More Sprite Tile Limits patch.
+ - Sprites will be processed by the SA-1 chip, killing all slowdown instances, even with 20¹ sprites on screen at the same time. ¹: Assuming that they're being placed and used correctly.
+If the OAM glitch, this means slowdown can happen.

  - SA-1 will load both level data and graphics, thus decreasing the level loading time.
 This should make